 Take the dose as soon as you remember and then go back to taking it as you would normally.

 However, if it is almost time for your next dose (e.g. within 8 hours), skip the missed dose and take your next dose when you were meant to.

 Do not try to make up for a missed dose by taking more than one dose per day.

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) or go to the casualty department at your nearest hospital if you think that you or anyone else may have taken too much MAREVAN, even if there are no signs of discomfort or poisoning.
-Keep the telephone numbers for your doctor, the Poisons Information Centre and your nearest hospital handy so that they are accessible in case of an emergency.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much Marevan.
+Do this even if there are no signs of discomfort or poisoning.

-Make sure that all of the doctors, dentists and pharmacists that are treating you know that you are taking MAREVAN.
-It is recommended that you also carry identification stating that you are taking MAREVAN.
+Make sure that all doctors, dentists and pharmacists that are treating you know that you are taking Marevan.

 All medicines can have side effects.
 Medical treatment may be required for some side effects.

 If any of the following occur after taking Marevan, immediately contact your doctor or the casualty department at your nearest hospital:

 - red or dark brown urine

 - purplish & mottled toes